firedrakeproject/firedrake/demos/nonlinear_QG_winddrivengyre/qg_winddrivengyre.py.rst

   gradperp = lambda i: as_vector((-i.dx(1),i.dx(0)))

-We can finally write down the linear Stommel equation in it’s weak form.
+We can finally write down the linear Stommel equation in its weak form.
 We will use the solution to this as the input for the nonlinear Stommel equation. ::